Strawberry Mango Salad

 Other salad dressing options

 I do love how the lemon lime salad dressing pairs with this salad.
-But if you want to try something different, I recommend these:
+But you can vary the flavor profile with one of these:

-Fork holdind a bite of the final tossed salad
+Fork holding a bite of the final tossed salad with strawberry slices.

 5 from 1 vote